Dig In Softpots

-Dig In is now over but has successfully created a thriving network of community-led edible food growing places in partnership with City of York Council with funding from Reaching Communities- Big Lotterty Fund.
+Dig In is now over but has successfully created a thriving network of community-led wildlife and food growing gardens in partnership with City of York Council with funding from Reaching Communities- Big Lotterty Fund.

 This exciting 3 year project started in November 2011 and ran until October 2014.
-Through Dig In, Yorkshire Wildlife Trust is providing positive outdoor activities for children, young people and families, which are free and accessible to all.
+Through Dig In, Yorkshire Wildlife Trust provided positive outdoor activities for children, young people, individuals and families.

 The project promoted:

 - More active and healthy living

 - an improvement to participant's knowledge of food growing and caring for the local environment

 - an increase in participant's inter-personal skills and self-esteem

 - a greater feeling of community pride and belonging in participants